cesar-garay/defaultSite/README.md

 # site

-This project was generated with the [Angular Full-Stack Generator](https://github.com/DaftMonk/generator-angular-fullstack) version 3.0.0.
+This project was generated with the [Angular Full-Stack Generator](https://github.com/DaftMonk/generator-angular-fullstack) version 3.0.0, and configured to be served with Apache 2.4

 ## Getting Started